Posted on Wednesday, July 12th, 2023 at 9:34 pm

-The largest beauty company in the world, L’Oréal dominates the cosmetics industry.
-Carson Products and SoftSheen were both large beauty companies owned by African Americans before they were acquired by L’Oréal in in the late 1990s.
-Under L’Oréal’s management, they continue to sell many of the chemical hair relaxer products on the market.
+The largest beauty company in the world, L’Oréal, dominates the cosmetics industry.
+Carson Products and SoftSheen were both large beauty companies owned by African Americans before L’Oréal acquired them in the late 1990s.
+Under L’Oréal’s management, they continue to sell many chemical hair relaxer products on the market.

 Chemical hair straighteners can cause cancer

-Although no-lye hair straightening products are marketed as gentle and safe to use, the chemicals included in the products, including endocrine-disrupting chemicals like DEHP, have been linked to increased risk for a number of serious health conditions.
+Although no-lye hair straightening products are marketed as gentle and safe, the chemicals included in the products, including endocrine-disrupting chemicals like DEHP, have been linked to increased risk for several serious health conditions.
 These include uterine cancer, ovarian cancer, and uterine fibroids.

 What are endocrine-disrupting chemicals?

 The endocrine system manages the body’s hormones through a network of glands and organs.
-This network helps coordinate a variety of bodily processes, including metabolism, energy, reproduction, development, and responses to stress and mood.
+This network helps coordinate various bodily processes, including metabolism, energy, reproduction, development, and responses to stress and mood.

 In other words, EDCs damage hormone regulation and reproductive processes.
-In turn, these disruptions have been linked to health problems including increased risk of breast cancer, tumors, birth defects, and developmental disorders.
-There is broad scientific consensus that EDCs are dangerous and they have been banned from use in pesticides in the European Union since 2009.
+These disruptions have been linked to health problems, including an increased risk of breast cancer, tumors, birth defects, and developmental disorders.
+There is broad scientific consensus that EDCs are dangerous, and they have been banned from use in pesticides in the European Union since 2009.

 However, many cosmetics products still include EDCs without disclosing them on their labels.
-In the US, there is a loophole in the law—intended to protect trade secrets—that allows manufacturers to use the term “fragrance” to refer to a mixture of chemicals.
+In the US, a loophole in the law—intended to protect trade secrets—allows manufacturers to use the term “fragrance” to refer to a mixture of chemicals.
 The actual identities of these chemicals in products like hair relaxers often do not appear anywhere on the packaging.

 As a result, many US cosmetics include EDCs.
-Chemical hair relaxers in particular have been found to contain high concentrations of these agents.
-Labeled as fragrance or perfume, they can be inhaled when the products are used or absorbed through the skin, especially in cases when chemical hair relaxers cause burns on the scalp.
+Chemical hair relaxers, in particular, have been found to contain high concentrations of these agents.
+Labeled as fragrance or perfume, they can be inhaled when used or absorbed through the skin, especially when chemical hair relaxers cause burns on the scalp.

 What is DEHP?

-DEHP, or Di(2-ethylhexyl)phthalate, is a toxic chemical and endocrine disruptor first used in 1949 to make plastics more flexible.
-In hair products, DEHP is often added because it creates a gel texture while preserving the products’ scent.
+DEHP, or Di(2-ethylhexyl)phthalate, is a toxic chemical and endocrine disruptor used in 1949 to make plastics more flexible.
+DEHP is often added in hair products because it creates a gel texture while preserving the products’ scent.

-DEHP has been linked with a number of serious endocrine-related conditions, including uterine and ovarian cancer, breast cancer, abnormal fetal development, uterine fibroids, and infertility.
+DEHP has been linked with several serious endocrine-related conditions, including uterine and ovarian cancer, breast cancer, abnormal fetal development, uterine fibroids, and infertility.

 The Environmental Protection Agency has classified DEHP as a “probable human carcinogen,” as it breaks down quickly in the body and creates harmful metabolites.
-Countries including Canada, Australia, Japan, and Mexico, as well as the European Union and the state of California, have banned DEHP and other endocrine-disrupting chemicals found in hair relaxers from cosmetic use.
+Countries including Canada, Australia, Japan, Mexico, the European Union, and the state of California have banned DEHP and other endocrine-disrupting chemicals found in hair relaxers from cosmetic use.
 However, manufacturers of chemical hair relaxers in the US continue to use the chemical in their products.